tridactyl/tridactyl/bug-message.md

 These three fix the main problem in the chrome addons of getting stuck and having to use a different UI on some pages is mostly removed (remember, the whole point of vimperator is to replace the default UI/UX).
 It is important to highlight, however, that users losing hint mode on about: pages is a real UX hit because hint mode is the main way that users select and follow links in vimperator.

 I can't think of an easy way of allowing hinting without DOM access.
-A built-in hinting API is probably the only sensible way; but seems like a high maintenance burden on firefox (unless you want to enable hinting mode in normal firefox, which would be cool).
+A built-in hinting API is probably the only sensible way; but seems like a high maintenance burden on Firefox (unless you want to enable hinting mode in normal Firefox, which would be cool).
 A less sensible proposal would be to tell us where and what the anchor tags are and let us overlay the page with just the labels in a new, mostly transparent window.

 # Appendix